-Another reason favoring daytime performance was that the suburb turned into a scary place at night, when an inordinately high criminal element came out of the woodwork in the face of minimal constabulary and little accountability.
-If you look closely at the Southwark section of John Norden’s Civitas Londini (dated 1600), regarded as the era’s most topographically reliable map (despite the skewed perspectives of individual buildings), you can just see in the far right-hand lower corner the top of the Globe theater jutting out of trees; the Rose theater is more clearly visible a little to the northwest.
+Another reason favoring daytime performance was that the suburb turned into a scary place at night.
+In the face of minimal constabulary and little accountability, an inordinately high criminal element came out of the woodwork.
+If you look closely at the Southwark section of John Norden’s Civitas Londini (dated 1600), the era’s most topographically reliable map (despite the skewed perspectives of individual buildings), you can just see in the lower right-hand corner the top of the Globe theater jutting out of the trees; the Rose theater is more clearly visible a hop, skip and a jump the northwest.
 That Southwark was shrouded in tree cover is likewise confirmed by a sergeant-in-law at the time, one William Fleetwood, who described the area at night as “so dark and obscured by trees that a man needed ‘cat’s eyes’ to see.”
-It would have been like finding yourself in an American inner-city ghetto during a power outage with no streetlights, while gangs moved freely under canopies of trees blocking the moon.
+I suppose it would have been like finding yourself in an American inner-city ghetto during a power outage with no streetlights, while gangs operated freely under tree cover thick enough to block out the moon.
 Southwark swarmed with all manner of cutpurses, cutthroats, cony-catchers, ravishers, and the growing ranks of the unemployed.
-To put some perspective on the crime rate, your chances of being murdered in London 400 years ago has been estimated to be anywhere from 10 to 50 times greater than your being murdered there or in any modern city today.
+To put some perspective on the crime rate, your chances of being murdered in London 400 years ago has been estimated at anywhere from ten to fifty times greater than your chances of being murdered in that city today.

-For many decades the only organized entertainment in Southwark was bull and bear-baiting in two respective amphitheaters and cockfighting.
-Animal baiting involved the tying of a bull or a bear to a stake with a leash and setting vicious mastiffs on it to see which survived the encounter.
-It was an extremely popular sport across the population, attracting not only, as we might expect, lowlifes and the vulgar but the nobility and Queen Elizabeth herself as well, a fanatical fan who ordered the nearby playhouses to stagger their schedules with the baiting performances so they wouldn’t conflict.
+For decades, the only organized entertainment in Southwark was bull and bear baiting, in two respective amphitheaters.
+Animal baiting involved the tying of a bull or a bear to a stake with a leash and setting vicious mastiffs on it to see who survived the encounter.
+It was an extremely popular sport across the population, attracting not only those we might expect—lowlife and the rabble—but everyone on up to the Queen herself, a fanatical fan, who ordered the nearby playhouses to stagger their schedules with the baiting performances so they wouldn’t conflict.
 This was a society whose conception of ethics had very different emphases, and concern for the welfare of animals wasn’t one of them.
-To grasp the indifference with which audiences regarded animals, recall that one of the most popular forms of public entertainment in the era was the regular spectacle of public execution by axe.
+To grasp the indifference with which audiences regarded animals, one of the most popular forms of public entertainment in the era was the spectacle of public execution by axe.
 If people thirsted so much for fountains of human blood, they certainly didn’t have any qualms about fountains of animal blood.

 Book-Holder: How now?
 What rare discourse are you fall’n upon?
 Ha! ha’ you found any familiars here, that you are so free?
 What’s the business?